-Members were reminded that the Prince's Trust is a charity that supports young people who are unemployed, unskilled and at risk of exclusion.
-A proposal (circulated) had been received from the Prince's Trust asking for the Council to consider supporting a 2018/19 Development Awards scheme aimed at young people (16-30) from disadvantaged backgrounds including ex-offenders, those moving out of residential care and long term unemployed in the Antrim and Newtownabbey Borough Council area.
+Members are reminded that the Prince's Trust is a charity that supports young people who are unemployed, unskilled and at risk of exclusion.
+A proposal (enclosed) has been received from the Prince's Trust asking for the Council to consider supporting a 2018/19 Development Awards scheme aimed at young people (16-30) from disadvantaged backgrounds including ex-offenders, those moving out of residential care and long term unemployed in the Antrim and Newtownabbey Borough Council area.

-Members recalled that the Council sponsored a Development Awards programme that was delivered in 2017-18.
-Through the programme the Prince's Trust had been able to make Development Awards to 40 disadvantaged young people in the Borough; 90% of the young people who benefitted had indicated either a return to further education or success in accessing employment.
+Members may recall that the Council sponsored a Development Awards programme that was delivered in 2017-18.
+Through the programme the Prince's Trust has been able to make Development Awards to 40 disadvantaged young people in the Borough; 90% of the young people who benefitted have indicated either a return to further education or success in accessing employment.